highered-esricanada/arcgis-notebooks-tutorial/README.md

 ### Production Date
 The Education and Research Group at Esri Canada makes every effort to present accurate and reliable information.
 The Web sites and URLs used in this tutorial are from sources that were current at the time of production, but are subject to change without notice to Esri Canada.
-* Production Date: May 2020
+* Production Date: January 2021

 ## Background Information
-The Python programming language was first introduced to the ArcGIS community in 2004 with the release of version 9.0, as one of the scripting languages that provides access to the ArcGIS geoprocessing framework.
-Since then, Python has become the language of choice for scripting and automation among ArcGIS users, and indeed many other applications .
+The Python programming language was first introduced to the ArcGIS community in 2004, with the release of ArcGIS version 9.0, as one of the scripting languages that provides access to the ArcGIS geoprocessing framework.
+Since then, Python has become the language of choice for scripting and automation among ArcGIS users, and indeed many other applications.
 At the same time, the ecosystem of Python libraries has continued to grow (e.g., NumPy or SciPy for advanced mathematical and scientific processing, or more specialized modules for integrating deep learning and machine learning tools such as Tensorflow).
 With the introduction of the notebook interface, initially using IPython, and more recently with the Jupyter Notebook server, the Python language and specifically Python Notebooks have become highly valuable tools for data science.

-While using Python notebooks with ArcGIS has been possible for many years, it has become a much more integrated experience with the release of the ArcGIS API for Python in 2016, and more recently Notebook Server for ArcGIS Enterprise (2019), ArcGIS Notebooks in ArcGIS Pro (2020), and ArcGIS Notebooks in ArcGIS Online (currently in beta).
+While using Python notebooks with ArcGIS has been possible for many years, it has become a much more integrated experience with the release of the ArcGIS API for Python in 2016, and more recently Notebook Server for ArcGIS Enterprise (10.7.1 released in 2019), in ArcGIS Notebooks in ArcGIS Pro (starting in 2020 with version 2.5) and in ArcGIS Online (officially released in 2020).

 By completing this tutorial, you will learn how to set up and interact with ArcGIS Notebooks, and how to load, analyze, and visualize GIS datasets in a Python Notebook to create a compelling document that communicates your GIS data processes or data science workflows for other developers.

 #### References and Reading
 * Introducing ArcGIS Notebooks